-- Subscription for this share class is reserved for: - 1) investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands). - o providing: - advisory service within the meaning of the European MiFID II regulation - an individual discretionary portfolio management service - 2) institutional investors whose minimum initial subscription amount is 500,000 euros.
+- 1) investors subscribing through distributors or intermediaries: - subject to national laws prohibiting any retrocessions to distributors (for example, the United Kingdom and the Netherlands), - o providing: - advisory service within the meaning of the European MiFID II regulation - an individual discretionary portfolio management service - 2) institutional investors whose minimum initial subscription amount is 500,000 euros.

-The sub-fund is a charitable fund, having set up a partnership with Océan Polaire (www.oceanpolaire.org), a non-profit association under the French Law of 1901, which was established in 1991 and is recognised as a public interest organisation; the purpose of Océan Polaire is to organise educational and scientific expeditions and missions to polar regions.
+The sub-fund is a charitable fund, having set up a partnership with Océan Polaire (www.oceanpolaire.org), a nonprofit association under the French Law of 1901, which was established in 1991 and is recognised as a public interest organisation; the purpose of Océan Polaire is to organise educational and scientific expeditions and missions to polar regions.